bg-docs/openapi/source/includes/en/_orders.md

 | -------- | -------- | -------- |
 |order_id|order id|string|

-<h2 id="Cancel a single order according to the user-defined order number"><font class="httpget">DELETE</font> Cancel a single order according to the user-defined order number</h2>
+<h2 id="Cancel a single order according to the user-defined order number">DELETE Cancel a single order according to the user-defined order number</h2>

 A single order can be canceled.
 If the custom order corresponds to multiple system orders, cancel the latest order.
 If the cancellation application is successful, the corresponding system order number will be returned.